Safeguarding Policy & Procedure

 Carousel Trustees nominated safeguarding contact is:

 A concern is when you or somebody else may have noticed indicators of abuse or neglect and feels that something is not right.
+You must always act in our client's best interest.

 If you see or suspect abuse of a child or adult at risk you should make Carousel's DSO aware of the problem as soon as possible.
 If the DSO is not available, contact Carousel's Director or Carousel Trustees nominated safeguarding contact.